-- Select a channel; Twitter, Instagram, YouTube, Facebook, LinkedIn, or Pinterest
+- Select a social media channel; Twitter, Instagram, YouTube, Facebook, LinkedIn, or Pinterest.

 - Connect your social media account

-- Add all the hashtags or usernames you’d like to display on your social wall
+- Add all the hashtags or usernames you’d like to display on your social media feed

 You can combine multiple hashtag or social media account feeds and display them in one place.
-Here a list of supported social media channels and content types.
+Here's a list of supported social media channels and content types.

 2. Copy & paste an embed code on any website

-You can find your embed code by clicking ‘Display’ after login.
-Select from four different layout options and share the embed code or URL with your favourite developer.
+You can find your embed code by clicking ‘Display’ after logging in.
+Select from four different layout options and place the embed code to your website.